dmussie/weekend-redux-feedback-loop/README.md

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 In this application, I created a reflection/feedback form modeled from the daily reflection system employed by the instructors at Prime Digital Academy.
 I had to consider how to navigate from page to page, temporarily storing user feedback data in a Redux store and present all the user's responses on the DOM for review.
 Then  submit this data to the server for a final push into a database for longer-term storage.

 To accomplish this task, I had to establish a Redux Store and created Reducers in the index.js file to take user input data and return a new result to be dispatched page by page.
 These results are temporarily stored in our Redux Store until the user completes the survey and their results are ready to be submitted.